Spirent/py-stcrestclient/README.md

 stc.end_session(end_tcsession=True)
 ```

 For example usage, look in the [examples](https://github.com/Spirent/py-stcrestclient/tree/master/examples) directory for Python code examples.
 The examples, like the client lib, will run with either Python2.7 or Python3.x.
+The print out command line help for a specific function above, use `pydoc`.
+For example: `pydoc stcrestclient.stchttp.StcHttp.new_session`

 ## Using the ReST API Command-line Shell: tccsh